 Metro Courthouse, 0.08% BAC, Plea Bargain to Speeding

-Summary: Client allegedly fails to yield to pedestrians in cross-walk near U.S.C., has 0.08% BAC, charged with DUI in Metro Courthouse, case resolved for excess speed (Vehicle Code § 23109).
+Summary: Client allegedly fails to yield to pedestrians in cross-walk near U.S.C., has 0.08% BAC, charged with DUI in Metro Courthouse, case resolved for excessive speed (Vehicle Code § 23109).

 Our client, a house painter, spoke no English at all.
 He had one passenger, a co-worker, with him in his truck.
 The client pulled out of the small strip mall parking lot to head back to work.